bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 http headers requirements (todo: set header values in server response)

-- while the uwsgi server process loads the service successfully when loaded manually from its container, this doesn't work when loaded from the Dockerfile.

 - while logging / debugging data appears in the terminals - mongodb and docker to the tty to which docker-compose is attached, and the Python and uwsgi to the tty where